Vicropht/Dotfiles-and-configuration/README.md

 cp .hyper.js /mnt/c/Users/{YOUR_USER}/
 ```
 ### Windows Terminal
 I am using Windows Terminal now.
-Haven't changed the script for it though, for now I'll just [link this post](https://medium.com/@hjgraca/style-your-windows-terminal-and-wsl2-like-a-pro-9a2e1ad4c9d0) that got me thought it:
+Haven't changed the script for it though, for now I'll just [link this post](https://medium.com/@hjgraca/style-your-windows-terminal-and-wsl2-like-a-pro-9a2e1ad4c9d0) that got me thought it.